microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 > - Keep playing around with the policy and try to understand the conditions that trigger the deny effect.
 </div>

-## Enforce rules on-the-fly with the Modify Effect
+## Enforce rules on-the-fly with the Modify effect

 The modify effect is a powerful effect that allows you to modify the properties of a resource to bring it into compliance with the policy.